Code-Institute-Submissions/Mk1-Project/README.md

 - [Weblink - Loctions](https://sdmusic.github.io/Mk1-Project/locations.html)

 ### **2.3.7 Up comiing Gallery**
-This is a planned development which will be accesible through the navbar
+This is a planned development which will be accesible through the navbar with the focus on being a javascript implementation.

 #### **Upcoming Gallery Components**
 - **Header**